Daniel-Liu-c0deb0t/reCall/README.md

 The interpreter is written in pure Java, and it uses recursion two levels of recursion to parse the code: one for if/else and function blocks, and another for evaluating expressions.

+**Important note! reCall is not very optimized, so it can be very slow or memory hungry in some cases!**

 ## Using the Interpreter
 Run the interpreter by downloading the compiled `reCall_interpreter.jar` and using the following command:
 ```
-java -jar reCall_interpreter.jar /path/to/source/code.re
+java -Xss10m -jar reCall_interpreter.jar /path/to/source/code.re
 ```
 The source code file should end with `.re`, although any extension will work fine.
+The `-Xss` command for the Java Runtime Environment allows the program to use more memory for the stack size. reCall is quite memory hungry when doing recursion, so the `-Xss` command is almost necessary.

 The following commands can be added to redirect the input and output.